chanzo/script-launcher/src/README.md

 ```

 ### Parameters and functions
-Use the dollar-sign in the script name and command, to specify script function parameter.
+Use the dollar-sign in the script id and command, to specify script function parameter.
 You can specify a default value by using the equal sign.
 This feature makes it possible to start one script with different parameters.

 Run `npm start serve` , `npm start serve::tst` or `npm start serve:hva:prd` etc, to use this example.
 ``` JSON